Skip to main content

 Biography

 Her name means Cheerful, and she is from the lake city of Como, in Northern Italy.
 She was trained in asymmetric catalysis, particularly using transition metals and bifunctional ligands, both during her BSc and MSc degrees at the University of Milan (Gennari–Pignataro group) and RWTH Aachen, and her doctoral studies at the University of Oxford under the guidance of Prof. Darren Dixon (2013–2017).
-After her PhD, she took a permanent post in an API TEVA plant near Milan, but soon missed academic research too much.
+After her PhD, she took a permanent post in a TEVA API-producing chemical plant near Milan, but soon missed academic research too much.
 Hence, in September 2018 she joined the Echavarren group at ICIQ, Spain, supported by a MSCA COFUND fellowship, opening a new research line merging gold and H-bond donor catalysis.
 She then spent a year at ETH Zurich in the Morandi lab, working on the skeletal editing of N-heterocycles and iron-catalysed amination reactions.
-In September 2022, she declined a global MSCA individual fellowship to move to Durham University as Assistant Professor.
+In September 2022, she moved to Durham University as Assistant Professor.
 She was promoted to Associate Professor in July 2025.

 Franchino Group